Pluto is a Julia package, which runs on your computer. It start a small local web server, and you can connect to it from your web browser.

 Tip

 Just like on websites, you can open pages in a new tab.
-For example, you can right click the Pluto logo in the top left corner of the browser window, and select “Open in new tab”.
+For example, you can right click the Pluto logo in the top left corner of the browser window, and select โOpen in new tabโ.
 This will open a new tab that is connected to the same Pluto session.

 If you open a new tab in your browser, you can also go directly to the Pluto server.
-Type localhost:1234
+Type localhost:1234 in the address bar, and press Enter.
+You can also bookmark this page for easy access.

-) can run multiple notebooks at the same time.
+Something important to know: each Pluto session (created by running Pluto.run()) can run multiple notebooks at the same time.
 The notebooks in your Pluto session are managed from the Pluto main menu.
 In the screenshot above, you see the Pluto main menu, with 3 notebooks currently running.

 If you use the main menu to create a new notebook or open a notebook, it will be added to the session.
 If you go back to the main menu, you can add more notebooks to the session.

-Pluto has a special feature – you can open the same notebook in two different browser windows, and they will stay synchronized.
+Pluto has a special feature โย you can open the same notebook in two different browser windows, and they will stay synchronized.
 This is useful if you are working with two parts of a notebook at the same time.
 For example, you can change your analysis code (at the bottom of the notebook) in one window, and you can watch the plots (at the top of the notebook) in a second window.

-.
+To use mirror view, you first open a notebook, and you copy the URL of the notebook from the address bar.
+This will look like http://localhost:1234/edit?id=0ec9caa2-3fa7-11f0-3e46-3bcef32ce8e3.
 Then open a new browser window, and paste the URL in the address bar.
 Now you have two windows that are connected to the same notebook, and they will stay synchronized.

-or Save) are not synced between the two windows.
-This is usually not an issue, but it is possible to lose work if both sides are editing the same cell – submitting on one side will overwrite the other side.
-The otherside can still use Ctrl+Z
+Currently, unsaved edits (code changes before your press Shift+Enter or Save) are not synced between the two windows.
+This is usually not an issue, but it is possible to lose work if both sides are editing the same cell โ submitting on one side will overwrite the other side.
+The otherside can still use Ctrl+Z to get their old code back.
+See this PR for more details

-You can also use the “Mirror view” feature to collaborate with someone else on another computer, which can be really fun!
-We recommend a service like bore.pub to share the notebook with someone else, and don’t change Pluto’s security settings.
-Because – be careful!
+You can also use the โMirror viewโ feature to collaborate with someone else on another computer, which can be really fun!
+We recommend a service like bore.pub to share the notebook with someone else, and donโt change Plutoโs security settings.
+Because โ be careful!
 Someone with access to the notebook, has complete access to your computer.
 They can install and run programs without your approval.

 We have used this feature to collaborate on notebooks, and we found it quite important to have good communication using an audio call.
 This also avoids editing the same cell.